mayowaosibodu/Convex-Hull-Iteration/README.md

 # Convex-Hull-Iteration

-This repository contains code which accompanies the paper:
+This repository contains code which accompanies the paper: [Assessing Model Behaviour on Extreme Counterfactuals] (https://www.researchgate.net/publication/360912277_Assessing_Model_Behaviour_on_Extreme_Counterfactuals)

 The paper describes "Convex Hull Iteration" - a technique to estimate model performance on extreme counterfactuals.